Irvington, New York: Recent events

 In June 2016, Irvington Fire Chief Christopher D. DePaoli was one of 23 recipients of the Carnegie Hero Fund Commission medal for heroism.
 In April 2015, DePaoli stepped in when he saw a woman being attacked by a man with a knife at the Irvington Metro-North Station.
 DePaoli was able get between the man and the woman, the man's girlfriend, who was on the ground being stabbed, and distract him with a baseball bat until the police arrived.
 The man was arrested and the woman survived the attack.

 Since 2014, Irvington has held a "Celebrate Irvington" festival on the village's Main Street in the early summer.

 Irvington's first murder since 1974 took place on April 25, 2018, when a recently hired dishwasher stabbed Bonifacio Rodriguez, a prep cook, in the kitchen of the River City Grille at 6 South Broadway.
 The accused woman, New York City resident Rosa Ramirez, told police when she was arrested shortly after the incident. that she had suffered a "psychotic break".
 Ramirez pleaded guilty to second-degree murder, a Class A felony, on February 21, 2020, in return for an expected sentence of 17 years to life, which was made official in September 2020.

 In May 2020, a lawsuit was filed against an 18 year old Irvington High School senior, Ellis Pinsky, who was accused with co-conspirators from the US and Europe of swindling digital currency investor Michael Terpin – the founder and chief executive officer of Transform Group – of $23.8 million in 2018, when the accused was 15 years old, through the use of data stolen from smartphones by "SIM swaps".
 The complaint alleges that Pinsky had a personal worth of $70 million as of December 2017.
 The lawsuit was filed in federal court in White Plains, New York and asked for triple damages.
 An investigation by the New York Post revealed that Pinsky lived a lavish lifestyle, driving an Audi R8, maintaining an account with a private air service, purchasing prime tickets to New York Rangers hockey games, and wearing expensive clothing.
 Pinsky had previously been recognized by the College Board as being an "AP Scholar".

+For years, Sarah Cox, a local museum educator, and Kathy Sears, a journalist, led a research project that identified more than a dozen enslaved Africans buried in a previously unknown cemetery in Irvington.
+The site was found through an in-depth review of historical maps and village archives, including editions of the Irvington Gazette from the 1920s and 1930s.
+Their work led the village Board of Trustees to officially approve a memorial garden at the site in 2021.
+Yesterday, a bronze sculpture by artist Vinnie Bagwell depicting a young enslaved African girl, was officially dedicated on June 10, 2023, on the grounds of the Main Street School.